alejandro-armenta/Tennis/README.md

 Two continuous actions, corresponding to movement toward or away from the net and jumping.

+## Solution of the environment:
+The environment is considered solved for an average score over 100 episodes of +0.5.

 This is the reward after 2000 episodes: